pgosar/galaxy-sim/README.md

 ### Galaxy Simulations v2

-Built with Rust and WGPU
+Galaxy creation and collision simulation built with Rust and WGPU.

-A far better version of original I made
+This is a rewrite of my previous project to have a cleaner, more organized codebase, more simulation modes (number of colliding galaxies, creating galaxies from clouds etc.), and more optimizations.